travis-ci/docs-travis-ci-com/user/tutorial.md

 1. Go to [Travis-ci.com](https://app.travis-ci.com) and [*Sign up with GitHub*](https://app.travis-ci.com/signin).

 2. Accept the Authorization of Travis CI.
 You'll be redirected to GitHub.
-For any doubts on the Travis CI GitHub Authorized OAuth App access rights message, please read more details [below](/user/tutorial#travis-ci-github-oauth-app-access-rights)
+For any doubts about the Travis CI GitHub Authorized OAuth App access rights message, please read more details [below](/user/tutorial#travis-ci-github-oauth-app-access-rights)

-3. Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green *Activate* button, and select the repositories you want to use with Travis CI.
+3. Click on your profile picture in the top right of your Travis Dashboard, click Settings, and then the green *Activate* button, and select the repositories you want to use with Travis CI.

-> Or you click the *Activate all repositories using GitHub Apps* button on the getting started page to just activate all your repos
+> Or click the *Activate all repositories using GitHub Apps* button on the Getting Started page to activate all your repos.

 4. Add a `.travis.yml` file to your repository to tell Travis CI what to do.